 I’ve seen this a lot with let-baby-sleep-whenever-he-wants parents.
 They aren’t doing themselves any favors!

 Daytime Feedings – Fill ‘Em Up!

-During the first week home from the hospital, your baby will be sleeping a LOT.
+During the first week home from the hospital, babies sleep a LOT.
 They are recovering from birth and adjusting to the stressors of the outside world.
 They need a lot of sleep.
 Great!
-What a coincidence because so do you!
-The problem is, they will be coming to the trough to feed every 2-3.5 hours.
+What a coincidence — because so do you!
+The problem is, your baby will be coming to the trough to feed every 2-3.5 hours.

 This is the best advice anyone ever gave me…

 Starting with the first feeding after sunrise, feed your baby at least every three hours, timing from the BEGINNING of the last feed to the BEGINNING of the next feed.

 Don’t F this part up → wake them from napping if you must (during the day ONLY)!
 Yes, I said it.
 Wake their ass up!